 Catcher Earl “Oil” Smith played on five World Series teams in his 12-year career, spanning the 1920s.
 You could argue that he cost the Senators a second world championship in 1925, when Washington became the first team to blow a three-games-to-one lead that year in losing to the Pittsburgh Pirates.

 Smith, renowned as a bench jockey and a major distraction behind the plate, was at his aggravating best during the 1925 Series.
-“Who are you?” he asked Bucky Harris when he came to the plate.
+“Who are you?” he asked Bucky Harris when Harris came to the plate.
 “I’m the manager,” Harris responded.
 “You’re just a messenger boy for Clark Griffith,” Smith said, probably spitting tobacco juice, as was his habit, on the batter’s pants.
 The harassment got so bad the Senators held a team meeting before lodging a protest with Commissioner Landis, who asked Pirates manager Bill McKechnie to tell Smith to cool it.

 Washington slugger Goose Goslin probably got the worst of it, with Smith flapping his arms when Goslin approached the plate and making snide comments about Goose’s prominent nose.
 Those might have been Smith’s milder antics.
 Goslin, with Smith abusing him about his ancestry, looked at a third strike to end Game Seven.